foundryvtt/foundryvtt/pages/modules.rst

 This is extremely useful for players who use D&D Beyond as a campaign management tool as you can update existing actors using data stored in D&D Beyond.

-Roll20 OGL Importer
+Roll20 NPC Importer
 -------------------

 https://github.com/syl3r86/roll20npcimporter

-This module is capable of importing JSON data that has been exported from the Roll20 platform if you are using the Shaped Sheet.
+This module is capable of importing JSON data of NPCs that has been exported from the Roll20 platform if you are using the Shaped or OGL Sheet.

 FVTT Enhancement Suite